-The is a total of 12814 households which have inadequate access to water services while there is 23868 households which need either infrastructure upgrade, extension and operation and maintenance.
-About 5736 (0.022%) of the households who do have access to water and there is still a need for housing.
-The total number of households who have access to water is 239506 which is 92% of the Gert Sibande District households leaving about 8% of the households with no form of access to water.
-Albert Luthuli municipality has the biggest backlogs therefore remains to be given the greatest attention in terms of water provision, maintenance and operations including upgrade or extension of the existing infrastructure as indicated in the table below.
+There is a total of 22 501 households which have inadequate access to water services while there is 43 994 households which need infrastructure upgrade, extension and operation and maintenance.
+About 3 254 of the households who do not have access to water where there is still a need for housing.
+The total number of households who have access to water is 258 689 which is 91% of the Gert Sibande District households leaving about 9% of the households with no form of access to water.
+Mkhondo and Albert Luthuli municipalities have the highest backlogs therefore remain to be given the greatest attention in terms of water provision, maintenance and operations including upgrade or extension of the existing infrastructure as indicated in the table below.